Amalan-ConStat/NeEDS4BigData/README.md

 4. Local case control sampling for logistic regression.
 5. A-optimality based subsampling under measurement constraints for GLMs.
-6. Model Robust subsampling method for GLMs.
+6. Model robust subsampling method for GLMs.
 7. Subsampling method for GLMs when the model is potentially misspecified.

-To explain these methods in detail $7$ articles are written and they are,
+These seven methods are described in the following articles

 1. Introduction - explains the need for subsampling methods.
 2. Linear Regression - Basic sampling.